Male Hormone Panel Blood Test (4 Biomarkers Total & Free Testosterone & SHBG)

 Free Testosterone

-Simply collect a sample of blood at home using a finger prick and send the provided tube to our lab for analysis.
-You will get a lab test report within 1-3 days of sample receipt.
+Easily collect a small blood sample at home using the included finger-prick kit and send the sample tube to our CQC-regulated laboratory for analysis.
+You will receive a detailed lab report within 1–3 days of sample receipt, delivered securely as a PDF.

 When a healthcare provider suspects low or high testosterone levels, they typically start by measuring total testosterone.
 If results indicate low levels, a free testosterone test may be performed for further insight.
 To read more about free testosterone and its measurement read this summary.